 *Recently, Emirates Airlines used chatbots in banner ads and reportedly saw an 87 percent lift in engagement, per source.

 Insights – Another area where AI can be leveraged is reporting and analytics.
 With more advanced researching and data mining capabilities, AI algorithms can be used to derive impactful insights for any campaigns.

 Also read: We’re in a race with AI!

 Volkswagen (You’re right, the Car company) relied on its media agency ‘MediaCom’ until Blackwood Seven upped the numbers.

 Blackwood Seven is a Danish media company, which uses AI to predict and Optimize digital ad spends.
-After using the algorithm, Volkswagen’s Lutz Kothe, Head of Marketing for Passenger Cars said, the campaign results were increased up to 14% in a few months.
-She also reported 20% difference between algorithms’ and agency’s result in some instances.
+After using the algorithm, Volkswagen’s Lutz Kothe, Head of Marketing for Passenger Cars said, the campaign results were increased by up to 14% in a few months.
+She also reported a 20% difference between algorithms’ and agency’s results in some instances.